 A few months before the SCSM 2018, the rest started to back out (again!) and I wanted to push it through event if it meant going alone.
-Fortunately, a friend confirmed to join and I met other friends who registered.
+Fortunately, I met other friends who registered.
 It wouldn’t be a lonely trip after all!

 I went on offseason after I finished my 70.3 Ironman last August and focused on running which was utterly my weakest.
 I started building my mileage about three months before the marathon but just a month prior, I got injured and was advised by my doctor not to run or bike for a month.
 I was frustrated and had to undergo rehab.
 As the event was fast approaching, I feared that I might lose my endurance.
 I went against my doctor’s advise and only rested for three weeks.
 I started working on my mileage again and I didn’t feel much pain as long as I ran at a slow pace.
 As what they say, it’s all in the mind.
 Well, let’s see!